cloudmesh-community/book/chapters/iaas/aws/aws-lambda.md

 dont need to manage them.

 Another advantage of going serverless is that you no longer need to keep a server running all the time.
-The “server” suddenly appears when you need it, then disappears when you’re done with it.
+The *server* suddenly appears when you need it, then disappears when you’re done with it.
 Now you can think in terms of functions instead of servers, and all your business logic can now live within these functions.